Spring 2021 Course Syllabus

 Alpha.
 Demonstrates comprehension of content-area reading material

-1. Utilizes basic software development terminology and concepts.
+1. Utilize basic software development terminology and concepts.

-2. Applies a software-development process to develop and troubleshoot a software product.
+2. Apply a software-development process to develop and troubleshoot a software product.

-3. Creates computer graphics for inclusion into a software product.
+3. Create computer graphics for inclusion into a software product.

-4. Demonstrates ethics and professionalism within the computer field.
+4. Explain ethical practices within the computer field.